leangjia/blender_docs/manual/physics/fluid/type/effector.rst

 .. _bpy.types.FluidEffectorSettings.subframes:

 Effector Substeps
-   Number of sub-steps used to reduce gaps in collision of fluid from fast-moving effectors.
+   Number of substeps used to reduce gaps in collision of fluid from fast-moving effectors.

 .. _bpy.types.FluidEffectorSettings.surface_distance: